The Mahindra Kabira Way

 The fourth edition of the Mahindra Kabira Festival, to be held between 22-24th November 2019, will once more inspire an experience of intangible beauty and musical intensity.
 The idea behind Kabira is to feast one’s senses and spirit on the calm within the chaos of the world’s oldest city and feel that intangible “oneness amongst diversity” preached by Kabir, through the unrivalled power of music, literature and the arts.

-Taking off from the memorable past two editions, the festival celebrates the spirit of Kabir and the glorious simplicity of his philosophy and espouses the lyrical aspect of his teachings within a fulfilling two-day programme.
+Taking off from the memorable past three editions, the festival celebrates the spirit of Kabir and the glorious simplicity of his philosophy and espouses the lyrical aspect of his teachings within a fulfilling two-day programme.
 Imagine the power of the music as they chime with the peal of ancient temple bells – in a city steeped in history, music, art, mysticism and religion, a city which accommodates multitudes and enables the happy co-existence of the arts and the spiritual.

 Kabir’s poetry is all about inclusiveness – and like every year, Mahindra Kabira will celebrate this philosophy and essentially bring to music-lovers an unforgettable experience of listening to leading exponents of the Benares gharana and folk traditions, of Sufi music, dadra, thumri, khayal gayaki styles, ghazals and pakhawaj and tabla players in an ambience redolent with history iand a melting pot of voices and colours intrinsic to the pulse of India’s cultural matrix.
 Sessions on art and literature inspired by Kabir, specially curated walks with famous local residents playing gracious hosts for our guests in their explorations into the heart of this fascinating city, and delectable local cuisine are all integral parts of the Mahindra Kabira experience.

-Thus, at the third Mahindra Kabira, for those who have been on our past sojourns, embrace the “Kabir” way of life once again and if coming for the first time, find that elusive peace which we constantly seek in the endless humdrum of our routine lives.
+Thus, at the fourth Mahindra Kabira, for those who have been on our past sojourns, embrace the “Kabir” way of life once again and if coming for the first time, find that elusive peace which we constantly seek in the endless humdrum of our routine lives.
 Just soak in the music, walk the memorable, winding alleys, get chased by the ubiquitous bulls, hunt the bazaars for wooden toys and taste the sharp, tangy and sweet treats on the streets, go to the weavers’ gullies where Kabir is said to have grown up and see the stupendous detailing that the venerable Banarasi handlooms can enable.

 The festival awaits, with a song in its heart and a spring in its step as the omniscient Ganga readies itself with a thousand lights from passing boats, with ghats and buildings calling to you across centuries.